S-00934

 Penalties

 Civil penalty of up to $1,000 per violation.
-Each user the owner, licensee, or operator fails to provide a notice to constitutes a separate violation for each instance.
-No private right of action is created.
-No provision for actual damages, injunctive relief, or attorney's fees.
+Each user not provided the required notice constitutes a separate violation for each instance.
+No private damages, injunctive relief, or attorney's fees provisions.

 Who Is Covered